: The Oregon Garden

 Hiking, biking and paddling are all great ways to play outdoors in beautiful Salem, but sometimes a leisurely nature walk is just right.
 The state capital is filled with luscious gardens, including Gaiety Hollow and Bush’s Pasture Park Rose Garden, as well as the renowned Oregon Garden in Silverton.

 There are also a variety of places to spot local wildlife and a variety of birds.
-This includes Baskett Slough National Wildlife Refuge, with its scenic loop trails in nearby Dallas, and Ankeny National Wildlife Refuge, in Jefferson which is home to the visitor-friendly Ankeny Hill Nature CenterOther natural areas to explore include the Salem Audubon Society’s Audubon Nature Reserve and Minto-Brown Island Park, with its scenic trails that border the Willamette River and bloom with bright wildflowers in spring.
+This includes Baskett Slough National Wildlife Refuge, with its scenic loop trails in nearby Dallas, and Ankeny National Wildlife Refuge in Jefferson, which is home to the visitor-friendly Ankeny Hill Nature CenterOther natural areas to explore include the Salem Audubon Society’s Audubon Nature Reserve and Minto-Brown Island Park, with its scenic trails that border the Willamette River and bloom with bright wildflowers in spring.
 Don’t forget your binoculars so you can spot great blue herons, red-tailed hawks and dozens of other species.

 If You Go: